Carlos Sánchez (footballer, born 1984): Peñarol

 Just hours after leaving Santos, Sánchez was announced at Peñarol back in his home country, on a one-year contract.

 International career

 On 13 November 2014, Sánchez made his debut for the Uruguay football team at the age of 29 against Costa Rica, starting in a 3–3 draw.

 Sánchez was included in Uruguay's squad for the 2015 Copa América by coach Óscar Tabárez.
 He was also named among the 23-men for the Copa América Centenario.

 Sánchez scored his first goal for the Celestes on 28 March 2017, netting the opener in a 2–1 loss against Peru.
-In May of the following year, he was named in Uruguay's provisional 26-man squad for the 2018 FIFA World Cup in Russia, being also included in the final list on 2 June.
+In May of the following year, he was named in Uruguay's senior 26-man squad for the 2018 FIFA World Cup in Russia, being also included in the final list on 2 June.

 Personal life

 Sánchez's half-brother Nicolás De La Cruz is also a footballer.
-He too was groomed at Liverpool, and represents River Plate.
+He too was groomed at Liverpool, and played for River Plate and is now playing for flamengo.

 Sánchez obtained Argentine citizenship in December 2014.